Let Oomnitza be your single source of truth!

 Creating asset workflows with the API block

-To reduce your workload and automate complex and repetitive tasks, you can create workflows with the API block by following the steps in Creating asset workflows with the API block.
+To reduce your workload and automate complex and repetitive tasks, you can create workflows with the API block by following the steps in Using the API block.
 To locate the available presets, enter workspace in the Select Preset search field.
 Select your preset of choice and for every preset enter the following information in the Configure section:

 - Your AWS Credentials that you created in Adding AWS credentials.